dhis2/reports-app/README.md

 ### Running the dev server

--   Do a copy of file .env.template;
+-   Make a copy of file `.env.template`
--   Rename it .env.development.local;
+-   Rename it to `.env.development.local`
--   Update configurations at the new file according to your DHIS2 installation.
-For example:
+-   Update the base url in this file if your DHIS2 installation is not available at `http://localhost:8080`.
+For example, if your DHIS2 installation is available at `http://localhost:5000`:
     ```
-    REACT_APP_DHIS2_BASE_URL=http://localhost:8080
-    REACT_APP_DHIS2_API_VERSION=29
+    REACT_APP_DHIS2_BASE_URL=http://localhost:5000
     ```
+-   Update your api version if your DHIS2 api version does not match the api version in `package.json` at `manifest.webapp.dhis2.apiVersion`
--   add `http://localhost:3000` url to your DHIS2 CORS whitelist.
-(This can be done in the settings app);
+-   Add `http://localhost:3000` url to your DHIS2 CORS whitelist.
+(This can be done in the settings app)
 -   Execute the following commands:
     ```sh
     yarn install
     yarn start
     ```

--   On the browser you are using login on DHIS2 instance you are using;
+-   Login to your DHIS2 instance in your browser
--   Open your browser at `http://localhost:3000`;
+-   Open your browser at `http://localhost:3000`

 ### Building the project